-For rinsing the meat: white distilled vinegar + cold water.*** The full recipe, including all ingredients, measurements, instructions, and recipe video 🎥 (coming soon) is located in the recipe card below.
+For rinsing the meat: white distilled vinegar + cold water.*** The full recipe, including all ingredients, measurements, instructions, and recipe video 🎥 is located in the recipe card below.

 Yes!
 Tomato purée is thinner than tomato paste.
 You can dilute the tomato paste with equal parts water to make tomato purée in a pinch.
 Tomato paste has a milder and sweeter flavor than purée, which has the more acidic taste of fresh tomatoes.

-Yes, You can use your favorite root vegetables.
-Just add some.
+You sure can!
+You can also use your favorite root vegetables.
+Just add some veggies.